coralproject/ask-docs/docs_dir/sponge/index.md

 ```
 `AddOptions` sets options for how Sponge will run.
 The options are:

-*	`Limit`: limit for the query
+*	`Limit`: Limit for the query.
-*	`Offset`: offset for the query
+*	`Offset`: Offset for the query.
-*	`Orderby`:  order by this field
+*	`Orderby`:  Order by this field
-*	`Query`:  we use this field if we want to specific a filter on WHERE for mySQL/PostgreSQL and Find for MongoDB
+*	`Query`:  We use this field if we want to specific a filter on WHERE for mySQL/PostgreSQL and Find for MongoDB.
-*	`Types`: it specifies which entities to import (default is everything)
+*	`Types`: Specifies which entities to import (the default is "everything").
-*	`Importonlyfailed`: import only the documents that are in the report
+*	`Importonlyfailed`: Import only the documents that are in the report.
-*	`ReportOnFailedRecords`: create a report with all the documents that failed the import
+*	`ReportOnFailedRecords`: Create a report with all the documents that failed the import.
-*	`Reportdbfile`: name of the file for the report on documents that fail the import
+*	`Reportdbfile`: Name of the file for the report on documents that fail the import.

 #### func Import